WebinarsOnline events for inspiration, education, and discussion

 About MHF Webinars

-Mennonite Healthcare Fellowship presents webinars based on presentations made by speakers at MHF sponsored events.
+Mennonite Healthcare Fellowship presents webinars based on presentations made by speakers at MHF sponsored events as well as virtual panel discussions on particular topics.

 Upcoming webinars are live-streamed free for up to 100 participants.
 Join from PC (Windows), Mac, Linux, iOS (iPhone, iPad) or Android.
 Fill out the registration form to receive your link to attend.